-If you believe that a property in your community is a criminal nuisance, you can provide the Delaware Department of Justice with a confidential report by calling 302-577-8899 or by reporting it online at https://attorneygeneral.delaware.gov/criminal/nuisance-abatement-complaint-form/ or de.gov/nuisance.
+If you believe that a property in your community is a criminal nuisance, you can provide the Delaware Department of Justice with a report by calling 302-577-8899 or by reporting it online at https://attorneygeneral.delaware.gov/criminal/nuisance-abatement-complaint-form/ or de.gov/nuisance.

-What is the Process for Responding to Reports?
+What is the DOJ Process for Responding to Reports?

-(1) Report: The Delaware Department of Justice (“DOJ”) receives word via email, telephone call, etc. of a potential nuisance property.
+- Report: The Delaware Department of Justice (DOJ) receives word via telephone or through the on-line portal of a potential nuisance abatement property.

-(2) Intake Completed: Information regarding the potential nuisance property is scanned into DOJ’s database for monitoring.
-This places the property on DOJ’s “watchlist.”
+- Intake: Information regarding the potential nuisance property is put into DOJ’s database for monitoring.

-(4) Review Police Activity: DOJ looks to police reports, code enforcement violations, and other relevant materials to determine if there is a pattern of conduct and communicates with law enforcement officers in the community to track the history of police activity on the property.
+- Review Police Activity: DOJ looks to police reports, code enforcement violations, and other relevant materials to determine if there is a pattern of conduct and communicates with law enforcement officers in the community to track the history of police activity on the property.

-(5) Determine Whether Actionable: If the activity occurring on the property qualifies it as actionable under the Delaware Criminal Nuisance Abatement Act ( 10 Del.
-C. 7101-7134) and, in the judgment of the Deputy Attorney General, is otherwise a good fit to be addressed using this statute, DOJ will issue a certified letter to the property owner to begin legal action.
+- Determine Whether Actionable: If the activity occurring on the property qualifies as actionable under the Delaware Criminal Nuisance Abatement Act ( 10 Del, C. 7101-7134) and, in the judgment of the Deputy Attorney General assigned to the matter, is a good fit to be addressed using this statute, the DOJ may issue a certified letter to the property owner to begin legal action.
 The DOJ may also request a meeting with the property owner to discuss cooperative measure to abate the nuisance on the prope